ShMcK/coderoad-redux-js/README.md

 ##### Logger

-We still haven't touched on one of the most powerful features of Redux: **middleware**.
+We still haven't worked with one of the most powerful features of Redux: **middleware**.

 Middleware is triggered on each action.